-There are 14 points in total first 5 points that must be followed by every website.
-Other 9 points are followed according to the nature and requirement of the website..
+There are 14 points in total first 5 points must be followed by every website.
+The other 9 points are followed according to the nature and requirements of the website.

 - Cookie & Privacy Popup Notice

 - Inquiry & Contact Form

 - Newsletter Signups